Pío Moa

-Luis Pío Moa Rodríguez (Vigo, Galicia, 1948) better known as simply Pío Moa, is a Spanish writer and journalist.
+Luis Pío Moa Rodríguez (Vigo, Galicia, 1948) better known as simply Pío Moa, is a Spanish historian and journalist.
 He has authored historical essays about the origins of the Spanish Civil War, the Second Republic in Spain, Francoism and the various political movements of that era.

 Following the death of Franco and the reinstatement of a democratic regime in Spain, a slow process of opening of archives and publicizing of Civil War related documents began.
 In the face of this process Moa started reviving the Francoist theses that the parties that formed the Popular Front were ultimately responsible for the Spanish Civil War and the rise of autocracy in Spain.
 Moa maintains that they have left a legacy of "moral, political and intellectual devastation", accuses the left of hypocrisy in regards to democracy and totalitarianism and claims that the material aid provided by Stalin and the Soviet Union to the Spanish Republic in the Civil War not only prolonged the war and caused innumerable deaths but also was equivalent to the help provided by Nazi Germany and Fascist Italy to General Franco.

 The polemical nature of Moa's writings have gained him much public attention in Spain and a measure of controversy as a result.
 His best-selling book, Myths of the Civil War, with 150,000 units sold, was a best-seller for six consecutive months.

 Biography

-Early years as radical
+Education and militancy

 Moa was born in 1948 in Vigo, Galicia, Spain.
+From 1967 to 1974, he studied at the Escuela Oficial de Periodismo in Madrid, an institution reserved for Falange members.
+During his time at the school, he read Maoist literature and became a radical anti-Francoist agitator.
+He served as a student council representative for his class and then for the school.

-In his youth, he was a radical anti-Francoist agitator.
-He was a militant of the Communist Party of Spain (and its reconstituted version), as well as the clandestine Maoist terrorist-designated organisation GRAPO, which was involved in violent clashes with the government's Movimiento Nacional.
+On completing his studies, Moa volunteered for the Spanish Marine Infantry as part of his military service; he later claimed he had wanted "to learn how to make bombs".
+In 1975, he became a founding member of the clandestine Maoist terrorist-designated organisation GRAPO (an alleged armed wing of the Communist Party of Spain (Reconstituted), also formed in 1975), which was involved in violent clashes with the government's Movimiento Nacional.
 Moa was present at the murder of a policeman on 1 October 1975 after the execution of two ETA and three FRAP members.
 Two other members of GRAPO, Enrique Cerdán Calixto and Abelardo Collazo Araújo, were also present.
 Cerdán shot the police officer.
 Moa was expelled from GRAPO in 1977 and later recalled this period of his life in About Time and a Country: The Violent Left.
 After the Spanish transition to democracy, Moa became a scholar of contemporary Spanish history and his views shifted over time towards a pro-Franco stance.